Podcast Q & A

 What’s the relationship between traditional radio and podcasting?

 I was a local radio DJ from 2004-2017.
 My career took me to Vermont, Detroit and New Orleans.
 A number of things happened during that time that handicapped radio.
-While there are many hosts still doing incredible work every day.
-The vast majority of radio content, though, has fallen precipitously.
+While there are many hosts still doing incredible work every day, the vast majority of quality radio content has fallen precipitously.
 I could give a dissertation on this, but here are the top-level points:

 - Corporate Consolidation – Several large companies bought the majority of radio stations in this country.
 This started with the relaxed ownership caps of the Telecommunications Act of 1996.
 Several large companies bought up hundreds of stations in markets all over the country, which led to redundancies, layoffs, and homogenization of content.